 The programmes are usually delivered over one year commencing at the beginning of each September.
-However, most of the pathways can also be undertaken over 18 months or two years for those students who would prefer a slower pace or have not completed the appropriate level of education in their home country.
+However, most of the pathways can also be undertaken over 18 months (subject to staff availability) or two years for those students who would prefer a slower pace or have not completed the appropriate level of education in their home country.